 What do you see as the most challenging issue facing critical care?

-What industry trends have you excited about the future?
+What industry trends excite you about the future?

 What do you love about SCCM membership?